Office 365 has come a long way since Microsoft released it just six months ago.

 And though some offerings in this cloud-based productivity suite, such as Lync and SharePoint, aren’t ready for corporate use, big improvements over its predecessor, Business Productivity Online Service (BPOS), are evident.

-“Microsoft took the promise of BPOS, which was sort of a skunkworks project with stability problems and a limited scope of success … and incredibly improved availability and uptime,” said Wes Miller, an analyst with
+“Microsoft took the promise of BPOS, which was sort of a skunkworks project with stability problems and a limited scope of success … and incredibly improved availability and uptime,” said Wes Miller, an analyst with Directions on Microsoft, an independent analysis firm based in Kirkland, Wash.

 Microsoft took the promise of BPOS -- which was sort of a skunkworks project with stability problems…and incredibly improved availability and uptime.